ADV 3001 Advertising Strategy 3 Credits

 ADV 4941 Advanced Advertising Internship 1-3 Credits

-Students participate in a structured internship program that is approved by the department as an immersion experience related to the field of advertising.
-Requires 65 hours of work for each credit hour and submission of electronic portfolio including a culminating project from the internship.
+A structured internship program that is approved by the department as an immersion experience related to the field of advertising.
+Requires 65 hours of work per credit hour and submission of electronic portfolio including a culminating project from the internship.

 MMC 1009 Introduction to Media and Communications 1 Credit